-3.3.5 Fragmented water user licence
+2.3.5 Fragmented water use licence

-The responsibility for environmental protection currently lies with both the Department of Water and Sanitation and the Department of Environmental Affairs, with both the National Water Act of 1998 and the National Environmental Management Act of 1998 being used to protect resources.
+The responsibility for environmental protection currently lies with both the DWS and the DEA, with the NWA and the NEMA being used to protect resources.
 Thus, the NWA and the NEMA set out the parameters for regulation, including the institutional arrangements and regulatory instruments.
-The primary instrument to ensure that resources are taken into account as far as new projects in South Africa are concerned is the Environmental Impact Assessment (EIA) (Brownlie, Coetzee, Morris, 2013^[1]).
+The primary instrument to ensure that resources are considered as far as new projects in South Africa are concerned is the EIA (Brownlie, Coetzee, Morris, 2013[1]).